-When someone becomes a follower of Jesus they are baptized.
-(Or, if they have already been baptized, they will confirm for themselves the promises made at their baptism.)
+When someone becomes a follower of Jesus they are baptised.
+(Or, if they have already been baptised, they will confirm for themselves the promises made at their baptism.)
 During this service a series of questions will be asked – in most respects the questions asked today are the same as those new Christians were asked in the earliest days of the Church.

 Church is more than a building

 We are called to worship not only with our lips but in our lives… Our daily worship also needs to be sustained by gathering with God’s people in praise and worship [during] the week.
 The Church gathers primarily for worship, to celebrate all that God is and all that God has done, to be drawn into the life of the Trinity: the Father, Son and Holy Spirit.
 We offer God songs and words of praise in psalms and hymns and spiritual songs.